jaysoo/jaysoo.ca/_posts/2015-03-09-on-flux-stores-and-actions.markdown

 }
 {% endhighlight %}

-At this point, the Store has data about what Items are in the user's ShoppingCart.
+At this point, the Store has data about what Items are in the user's `ShoppingCart`.
 Now imagine that research has shown that Items *recently removed* by the user have a high chance to be purchased by said user.

-A new requirement is added to display a list of Items removed by the user.
+A **new requirement** is added to display a list of Items removed by the user.

 In Flux, we'll just add another Store.